richardcornish/jQuery-Lead/README.md

 # jQuery Lead

-**jQuery Lead** styles an arbitrary leading number of words of a paragraph by wrapping the first couple of words of a paragraph with an HTML `<span>` element.
-Although CSS has [pseudo-elements](http://www.w3.org/TR/CSS2/selector.html#pseudo-element-selectors) such as [:first-line](http://www.w3.org/TR/CSS2/selector.html#first-line-pseudo) and [:first-letter](http://www.w3.org/TR/CSS2/selector.html#first-letter), it continues to lack the ability to select an arbitrary number of words from the beginning of a paragraph.
-Styling these words creates a professional appearance like those in magazines and newspapers.
+**jQuery Lead** is a jQuery plugin that styles an arbitrary leading number of words of a paragraph by wrapping them in an HTML `<span>` element.
+Although CSS has [pseudo-elements](http://www.w3.org/TR/CSS2/selector.html#pseudo-element-selectors) such as [:first-line](http://www.w3.org/TR/CSS2/selector.html#first-line-pseudo) and [:first-letter](http://www.w3.org/TR/CSS2/selector.html#first-letter), it continues to lack the ability to select and style and arbitrary number of words from the beginning of a paragraph, creating a professional appearance like those in magazines and newspapers.

 ## Installation